 The legendary De La Hoya first went into rehab on May 21, 2011, and later admitted he was an alcoholic who had begun using cocaine.
 He also said he had been suicidal.

-He has since spoken very publicly of his fight to stay sober, and he was a visible presence in the promotion of Saturday's mega-bout between Floyd Mayweather Jr. and Canelo Alvarez at the MGM Grand Garden.
+Since he came out, he has spoken very publicly of his fight to stay sober, and he was a visible presence in the promotion of Saturday's mega-bout between Floyd Mayweather Jr. and Canelo Alvarez at the MGM Grand Garden.

 But in a stunning statement his publicists released to the media early Tuesday afternoon Eastern time, De La Hoya announced he would not attend the Mayweather-Alvarez bout because he has checked into an undisclosed treatment facility.

 His statement in full:

 Canelo Alvarez and I have big fights coming up this weekend.
 His is in the ring and mine in treatment.

 I will not be at the fight this Saturday to cheer Canelo to victory since I have voluntarily admitted myself into a treatment facility.

 I explained this to Canelo and he understood that my health and longterm recovery from my disease must come first.